p1m-ortho/qs-global-ortho-search-queries/README.md

 Please refer to the [Zheln main repo README](https://github.com/drzhelnov/zheln.github.io/blob/gh-pages/README.md).

+## Zheln’s Mission

+> Every systematic review daily added to PubMed will get a rigorous, independent, and open-access critical appraisal.

 ## Objectives

 1. Monitor most of all published systematic reviews to rapidly identify new systematic reviews.
 Systematic reviews, in their turn, are known to be, today, the best source of information for evidence-based practice.